opendatakosovo/parldata-scraper/README.md

 # ParlData Scraper
-Scraping parliament data that scrapes parliement websites and extracts data on MPs, their memberships, and votes.
-The scraped data is for the [Visegrad+ project](http://parldata.eu/) and made accessible from the Visegrad+ parliament API.
+Data scraper that scans parliement websites and extracts data on MPs, their memberships, and votes.
+The scraped data is for the [Visegrad+ project](http://parldata.eu/) and is made accessible from the Visegrad+ parliament API.

-Data in scraped for the following countries:
+Data is scraped for the following countries:
 - Armenia
 - Belarus
   - Lower House